MrKirilsReinke/18.-NestJS---Authentication/README.md

 To interact with the Comment Manager, use an API client like Postman.
 For database management and viewing use "DB Browser for SQLite".

+##### Initial setup:

+An initial admin user should be created during the system setup to enable full administrative functionality from the start.
+This process typically involves directly setting a user’s admin field to true in the database or through an initial setup script.

-1. Authenticate Users: Users can log in with their credentials or register if they don't have an account.
+1. Authenticate Users:
+* Users can log in with their credentials or register if they don't have an account.
-2. Manage Comments: Authenticated users can create and update their comments.
+2. Manage Comments:
+* Authenticated users can create and update their comments.
 All comments are initially unapproved.
-3. Admin Actions: Admin users can approve or disapprove comments to manage content visibility.
+3. Admin Actions:
+* Admin users can approve or disapprove comments to manage content visibility.

 localhost:3000 routes: